facebookmicrosites/Open-Mapping-At-Facebook/README.md

 ## What's New!

 **2019-12-30:** 84 new countries are available.
 Covering the remainder of Europe, Asia, and Oceania.
-AI roads are now available nearly globally!
+AI roads are now available nearly globally[^1]!

 **2019-11-21:** Another 50 countries are now available, including the remainder of South America, Africa, and parts of South East Asia.
 Fresher Maxar Premium imagery has been used to generate several of the new countries.